Sunday, January 12, 2020

 Bird Dogs: Kai Hedstrom, Toby Cain, Hannah Breckbill

 Kai writes, “Overall, I came away impressed.
 She is clearly very passionate and at the same time authentic and genuine — or at least that was my perception.
 Her biggest campaign pitch has to do with assisting working families and reversing the system we currently have in place where big money dictates what legislation and policies folks in DC focus on.

 “She only took three questions after her speaking engagement, so I didn’t get a chance to ask about climate change.
 She then took the time to take pictures with and meet everyone in attendance, which I thought was quite nice of her.
 I did get to shake her hand and meet, but it was a 15-second interaction.
 I told her I hoped she continues to focus on climate change as it is the policy my generation is going to have to deal with and suffer the consequences of.
 She seemed receptive to that.”

 Sunday, February 10, 2019

 Our one complaint about this event was that Warren only took two questions from the audience.
-Mike Wilcox (who claims he never wins the door prize – lol) was selected out of what appeared to be a large number of question requests.
+Mike Wilcox (who claims he never wins the door prize) was selected out of what appeared to be a large number of question requests.
 So, we got lucky.

 After the formal program, both Christine Nobiss and Josie Ironshield had a chance to talk with Warren privately.
 Josie writes, “Senator Warren really sympathized with me about the Dakota Access Pipeline.
-I told her I thought President Trump was horrible about the to call her ‘Pocahontas.’
-I told her that, as an Indigenous person, I too big offense to his comment.”
+I told her I thought President Trump was horrible to call her ‘Pocahontas.’
+I told her that, as an Indigenous person, I too took offense to his comment.”